KennyMwendwaX/linksy/README.md

 ### Deploying to Vercel

-The easiest way to deploy Linksly is to use the [Vercel Platform](https://vercel.com).
+The easiest way to deploy Linksy is to use the [Vercel Platform](https://vercel.com).

 1. Push your code to a GitHub repository
 2. Import the project to Vercel